Tony Meehan: Biography

-Tony Meehan was born to Irish parents at New End Hospital, New End, Hampstead, North West London, England.
+Meehan was born to Irish Catholic parents at New End Hospital, New End, Hampstead, north London, England.
 He was 10 when he became interested in playing drums.
-By 13, he had his first job with a band playing in a dance hall at Willesden, London.
+By 13, he had his first job with a band playing in a dance hall in Willesden, London.
 He also played timpani with the London Youth Orchestra.

-When he was 15, Meehan was set on becoming a lawyer but he was offered a job at £25 per week in a touring show.
-He was given six months' holiday.
-The tour never materialised but he did not go back to school.
-Unlike other members of the Shadows he was never short of work, playing cabaret at Churchill's and the Stork Club.
-He also played with Jet Harris in "The Vipers".
+Meehan gradually established himself as a musician in the cabaret circuit, at the Churchill's Club in Bond Street, the Stork Club and other venues.
+He played briefly with skiffle band The Vipers Skiffle Group, and with R&B outfit the Worried Men, also backing rock'n'roll singers such as Tony Sheridan and Vince Taylor.
+At the end of 1958 Meehan was asked by Hank Marvin and Bruce Welch to join the Drifters in preparation for a tour with Cliff Richard.
+He spent the next three years with the group, which soon became The Shadows.

 Meehan left the Shadows in October 1961 to work as an arranger/producer and session drummer for Joe Meek (John Leyton, Michael Cox: "Young Only Once", Andy Cavell) and from early 1962 at Decca Records.
+To prepare he took an intensive course of drum tuition with Max Abrams, from whom he'd already had a few lessons.
 He teamed again with Harris (who had also left the Shadows and moved to Decca) and as a duo had success with the instrumental "Diamonds" which also included Jimmy Page on acoustic rhythm guitar.
 "Diamonds" was a number one hit in the UK.
 Harris and Meehan had two further hit singles together – "Scarlett O'Hara" and "Applejack".

 On 1 January 1962, the Beatles were auditioned at Decca by Meehan, performing a selection of covers they had performed in various clubs over the years, interspersed with three Lennon–McCartney originals.
 The Beatles later found out that their manager Brian Epstein had paid Meehan to produce the recordings made that day in order for the Beatles to retain ownership of the tapes.
 Decca rejected the Beatles choosing the Tremeloes, who auditioned the same day as the Beatles.
 After talks with Epstein, Decca did arrange for Meehan to produce the Beatles at Decca if the Beatles manager agreed to cover the expenses of about £100.
-On 7 February 1962, Epstein met Meehan, who made condescending comments about the Beatles’ audition.
+On 7 February 1962, Epstein met Meehan, who made condescending comments about the Beatles' audition.
 With the meeting not going well and Epstein not impressed with Meehan, Epstein rejected the Decca offer.

 Meehan briefly played with the Shadows some years later when Brian Bennett was in hospital.
-At one point, John Rostill was in hospital at the same time, and the Shadows were playing live with Brian Locking on bass and Meehan on drums.

-Meehan quit the music industry in the 1990s for a major career change as a psychologist, as a result of a lifelong hobby/interest.
+He quit the music industry in the 1990s for a major career change as a psychologist, as a result of a lifelong hobby/interest.
 He worked in London at a local college lecturing in psychology until his death.
 He was a regular churchgoer at his local Roman Catholic church in Maida Vale.